rustfoundation/foundation.rust-lang.org/events/2020-12-09-foundation-conversation-pt1.md

 ---
-title: Foundation Conversation: Live AMA, pt 1
+title: "Foundation Conversation - Live AMA, pt 1"
-description: You've got questions.
-We have answers.
-Maybe.
+description: Members of the Rust Core team will be discussing the upcoming Rust Foundation and questions we've been fielding from the community during the Foundation Conversation Q&A sessions.
 date: 2020-12-09
 tags:
   - video